 Volatile Organic Compounds (VOCs)

 The most common VOCs come from gasoline compounds (such as MtBE and benzene) and industrial solvents.
 MtBE can be found in well water even in remote areas.
+The State of New Hampshire recommends testing for VOCs every 3-5 years.

 From the EPA's "Protect Your Home's Water" (website):